 This is the place where you can find an updated list of the published mitochondrial sequences coming from the ancient DNA samples (aDNA).
 The main interest of our database lies in the anatomically modern Homo sapiens samples, ranging from the late Paleolithic to roughly Iron Age times, focusing on an Euroasian geographical area.
-We provide both the mtDNA sequences (in FASTA format), and the metadata for the samples (IDs, dates, geolocation, site, culture, mtDNA haplogroup etc., available to download in a tab-delimited text file).
-You can:
+We provide both the mtDNA sequences (in FASTA format), and the metadata for the samples (ID, date, geolocation, site, culture, mtDNA haplogroup, etc.), available to download in a comma-separated (CSV) text file.

 - Display the selected samples on an interactive map, read the documentation or FAQs.

-- Check out links to other interesting (ancient) mtDNA tools and databases, or the list of references.
+- Check the links to other interesting (ancient) mtDNA tools and databases.

 - Look at research results based on AmtDB.

 - Use MitoPathoTool to annotate pathological mutations in your (ancient) mtDNA sequences.

 - Contact the authors if you have any more questions or want your samples to be included in AmtDB!

 v1.008 | 13/10/2021 | log